Nathancgy/marine_debris_proj/data/README.roboflow.txt

 * Randomly crop between 0 and 20 percent of the image
 * Random rotation of between -10 and +10 degrees
 * Random shear of between -10° to +10° horizontally and -10° to +10° vertically
+* Random Gaussian blur of between 0 and 1.6 pixels
 * Salt and pepper noise was applied to 0.1 percent of pixels